| WHY is this medicine prescribed?

 - you should know that testosterone patches may be worn during sexual activity.
 It is very unlikely that your partner will be exposed to more than slight amounts of testosterone.
 Call a doctor immediately if your female partner develops new or increasing acne, or grows hair in new places on her body.

 - you should know that your skin may become irritated in the place where you apply the patch(es).
 If this happens, you may apply a small amount of hydrocortisone cream to the area after removing your patch(es).
-Only use hydrocortisone cream; do not use an ointment.
 If your skin remains irritated after this treatment, call your doctor.
 Your doctor may prescribe a different cream to apply to the irritated area.